tamucc-comp-bio-assignments/fall_2019/assignments/assignment_1.md

 We are also going to flip the classroom again next week.
 Flipping the classroom means that you work on the material to be covered before we address it in lecture.
 Then we can spend time in lecture going over the most challenging topics, as identified by you.
 Then we will continue together in lecture through new material that builds upon this assignment.

-Work through [**Chapter 1**](https://github.com/tamucc-comp-bio/fall_2019/blob/master/text_book_resources/ComputingSkillsforBiologists_Chapter1.pdf), starting after "Intermezzo 1.3", going to "Intermezzo 1.4" and complete the last mind expander for this chapter.
+Continue working through [**Chapter 1**](https://github.com/tamucc-comp-bio/fall_2019/blob/master/text_book_resources/ComputingSkillsforBiologists_Chapter1.pdf), and complete section 1.6, including mind expander 01.04.
 Note the differences between the book and lecture slides below.

 * [CSB Mind Expander 01.04](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlURVhQUzBWODVKR0VJTTE2WjlZN05ZTjhMRi4u)